 Occasional bathing may be necessary every few months.
-When bathing a feline, makes sure to always use feline products and not human products, as felines can be allergic to them.
+When bathing a feline, always use feline products and not human ones, as felines can be allergic to them.

 During grooming, owners should take the opportunity to inspect their cat’s skin and body for any cuts, sores, pests, or excess shedding.
 It is also an excellent time to work on nail trimming and dental health.
 These two areas are often overlooked or avoided, partly because they can be challenging.
-Yes, we have brushed a cat’s teeth and can tell you it is no small task.
-However, practice makes perfect.
 Dental disease is widespread among felines.
-According to VCA Animal Hospitals, more than half of all cats over the age of three years old have had a form of dental disease.
+According to VCA Animal Hospitals, more than half of all cats over three years old have had a form of dental disease.
 Periodontal disease is quite common and starts with inflammation of the gums called gingivitis.
 Eventually, this can lead to tooth loss and pain if not treated.

 Russian Blues are one feline breed that does not mind being left home alone during the day.
-They are pretty agile, limber, and graceful and are not known to be very destructive when left alone.
-These cats are thrilled to nap in the sun and spend hours a day peeking outside and exploring the nooks and crannies of the house.
-They are particular about routine and do not take sudden change very well, so it is always best to gradually introduce new things such as pets and new people to these cats.
+They are pretty agile, limber, and graceful and are not very destructive when left alone.
+These cats are happy to nap in the sun and spend hours a day peeking outside and exploring the nooks and crannies of the house.
+They are particular about routine and do not take sudden change very well, so it is always best to gradually introduce new things, such as pets and new people, to these cats.
 They might even be wary of new furniture.

 This breed does well with children, though they prefer quiet, calm environments best.
 For owners with small children who want to bring an Archangel into the fold, it is best to get a young kitten so they can be accustomed to children, noise, and other animals from a very young age.
 These cats can take their time to develop a trusting relationship with both people and animals but are quite loving and affectionate once they do.

 Archangels need access to regular physical activity and play every single day.
-Make sure they have things to climb on, like cat towers and tunnels, as well as plenty of toys and entertainment.
-Like other highly intelligent breeds of cats, they can get destructive and exhibit unruly behavior if bored.
-Especially cats left home alone during the day.
+Make sure they have things to climb on, like cat towers, steps, and tunnels, as well as plenty of toys and entertainment.
 Because of their small to medium size, dexterity, and keen intelligence, these kiddos can get into some remarkably interesting places.
 It is not unusual to find them in dresser drawers, food pantries, and even inside backpacks.
 Owners need to ensure that they kitty-proof areas of their home they do not want a Russian Blue to explore because if there is a way in, this cool cat will find it.

-One key thing to remember about the Russian Blue cat is that they are extremely meticulous about their living areas and litter boxes being clean.
+One key thing to remember about the Russian Blue cat is that they are incredibly meticulous about their living areas and clean litter boxes.
 Owners should clean these kitties’ litter boxes at least once or twice daily.
-They are very fussy about this and may start to exhibit some very strange behavior if their litter box area is dirty.
+They are very fussy about this and may exhibit some strange behavior if their litter box area is dirty.
 It is a good idea to have more than one litter box, even if it is a one-cat household.
 Do not keep food and litter near each other.

-Domestic cats are obligate carnivores, meaning they must eat meat to develop properly and remain healthy.
+Domestic cats are obligate carnivores, meaning they must eat meat to develop correctly and remain healthy.
 Cat food should include high-quality animal protein such as turkey, chicken, seafood, fish, and beef.
-Their diet should consist of high-quality well, balanced dry food and wet food.
+Their diet should consist of high-quality well, balanced dry food, and wet food.
 For many reasons, it is particularly important to include wet food in this kitty’s diet.
 It is high in animal protein and adds moisture to a feline’s diet.
-It is quite easy for felines to get dehydrated, so wet food provides essential moisture.
-This breed is extremely susceptible to polycystic kidney disease.
+It is quite easy for felines to get dehydrated and wet food provides essential moisture.
+This breed is highly susceptible to polycystic kidney disease.
 Feeding them wet food helps prevent this profoundly serious condition.

 A cat’s diet is directly related to its overall health, long-term health, and appearance.
 A high-quality, well-balanced diet will support them, allow for healthy development, provide for long life, and keep the Archangel cat looking as beautiful as possible.

-Training is significantly important for this feline.
 An Archangel cat should start training as soon as possible, even if just brought home at eight or nine weeks old.
 This will help them learn proper behaviors right away, but also things that will help them survive, like where food is and what areas are safe for them to go.
-They should be socialized with other animals and people as young as possible.
+They should socialize with other animals and people as young as possible.
 This kitty is known to be extremely shy and reserved, so exposure at an early age to other animals and children in the home will help them learn to tolerate and interact appropriately.
 These are not aggressive cats.
-However, they do have high prey drives, so they must be given firm boundaries when it comes to smaller pets in the house, particularly rodents, birds, and reptiles.
+However, they retain high prey drives, so need firm boundaries when it comes to smaller pets in the house, particularly rodents, birds, and reptiles.

-All cats, regardless of the breed, should be trained in some basic behaviors so they can coexist peacefully with other humans and furry family members.
+All cats, regardless of the breed, should learn some basic behaviors so they can coexist peacefully with other humans and furry family members.